 • Apples

-• Oranges, and mandarins for New Year’s 🙂 By the way, there’s an interesting article about how they celebrate New Year’s in the Maldives and whether it’s worth going there during that time.
+• Oranges, and mandarins become available by December 🙂 By the way, there’s an interesting article about how they celebrate christmas New Year’s in the Maldives and whether it’s worth going there during that time.

 fruits in the maldives what to try